winitzki/scall/tutorial/programming_dhall.md

   = missing sha256:3381b66749290769badf8855d8a3f4af62e8de52d1364d838a9d1e20c94fa70c
   ? https://prelude.dhall-lang.org/Natural/lessThan
 ```
-If the function `Natural/lessThan` has been already cached, it will be retrieved from the cache without need for resolving any URLs.
+If the function `Natural/lessThan` has been already cached, it will be retrieved from the cache without resolving any URLs.
 Otherwise, there will be a lookup and the function will be loaded and cached.
-This trick speeds up import resolution.
+This trick speeds up import loading.

 ### Miscellaneous features